Younhong/younhong.github.io/_posts/2020-08-03-cloud-function-post.md

 # After writing code
 > Then, deploy your functions with command below
-> firebase deploy â€“only functions
+> firebase deploy --only functions

 > Check your application if your code has been successfully deployed.